vadapallyrohith/sales-data-analysis-sql/README.md

 - Profit analysis

 ## 🔍 Key Insights
-- West region generates the highest sales
+- West region generates the highest total sales among all regions
-- Sales are concentrated in top cities
+- Sales are concentrated in a few top-performing cities
-- Certain categories drive more profit
+- Technology category contributes higher profit compared to others
+- A small number of locations drive a large portion of revenue

 ## 📁 Files
 - SQL queries file